 For more information, see Securing a Remote WMI Connection.

-Even after employing the earlier mentioned methods, there may be situations where there are insufficient permissions to monitor Windows services.
+Even after employing the mentioned methods, you may be required to review and adjust Windows Service permissions.

-You may use one of the following tools to adjust Windows service permissions granting read-only access to the account in which you are using to monitor the host.
+You can use one of the following tools to adjust Windows service permissions granting read-only access to the account in which you are using to monitor the host.